 Glare from bright artificial light sources is a particular concern for nighttime safety.
 It results from intense light rays entering the eye directly from a source.
 Some of that light scatters inside the observer's eye, reducing the contrast between foreground and background.
 This effect makes it difficult to see objects as distinct from what surrounds them.
-In addition, the pupil of the observer's eye contracts, reducing visibility by dimming the appearance of the entire scene.

 Glare reduces the visibility of objects at night for motorists, pedestrians and bicyclists.
-Although some older observers report stronger sensations of glare from certain sources, it seems to affect people of all ages (278).
-Some modern lighting sources, like LED, can make glare worse by emitting considerable light at very shallow downward angles (9) and also by using non-uniform light sources with insufficient optical diffusion (279).
+Although some older observers report stronger sensations of glare from certain sources, it seems to affect people of all ages (382).
+Some modern lighting sources, like LED, can make glare worse by emitting considerable light at very shallow downward angles (23) and also by using non-uniform light sources with insufficient optical diffusion (383).

 The perception of glare seems to vary with the wavelength of light involved.
-In general short-wavelength ('cool') light causes stronger glare than long-wavelength ('warm') light (280).
-Observers report that it takes about the same amount of time to recover from glare exposure no matter the color of light (281).
-The severity of glare appears to relate more to the 'dose' (light intensity times exposure duration) rather than to the color (280).
-If the background surrounding a glare source is higher in luminance, its perceived intensity is lower.
-Warmer light backgrounds reduce perceived glare more than cooler backgrounds (282).
+In general short-wavelength ('cool') light causes stronger glare than long-wavelength ('warm') light (384).
+Observers report that it takes about the same amount of time to recover from glare exposure no matter the color of light (385).
+The severity of glare appears to relate more to the 'dose' (light intensity times exposure duration) rather than to the color (384).
+If the background surrounding a glare source is higher in luminance, its perceived intensity is lower; for instance, car headlights are often seen as glare sources at night but not during the day.
+Warmer light backgrounds reduce perceived glare more than cooler backgrounds (386).